From Ancient Soil

 The Holy Spirit (Holy Ghost) also has a poetic name used by Celts, The Wild Goose.
 In Craig’s writings he transcends our cluttered urban worlds, comfortable cultural norms and tamed imaginations using the Scots-Gaelic name for The Wild Goose, An Gèadh Fiadhaich.

 Anthropologist Brian Fagan in his book ‘The Little Ice Age’ records how in the eighth century Irish Monks, skilled seamen, often followed the Spring migration of wild geese as far north as Iceland.
-As they journeyed across dangerous seas towards hidden lands they placed their trust and lives in these wild geese.
+As they journeyed across dangerous seas towards hidden lands they placed their trust and lives to these wild geese.

 The name ‘An Gèadh Fiadhaich’ permits us to engage with the Holy Spirit with deeper Celtic intimacy.
 It calls us pause for just a moment to reflect afresh on the movement of God’s Spirit within, before, beyond and through us.